regensa18/AdvProg2018/week_3/README.md

 Exercise 3: Adapter Pattern
 ===========================

-IKI20810 - Advanced Programming @ Faculty of Computer Science
+CSCM602023 - Advanced Programming (Pemrograman Lanjut) @ Faculty of
-Universitas Indonesia, Even Semester 2015/2016
+Computer Science Universitas Indonesia, Even Semester 2016/2017

 * * *

-*Friday, February 26th 2016*

 Your task in this exercise is to complete an implementation of Adapter pattern.
 You are given a program template that will